AiJared/Python-RoadMap/OOP/OOP_Readme.md

 Fortunately, it is rare to have to directly implement an iterator class.
 The preferred approach is the use of the **generator** syntax which automatically produces an iterator of yielded values.

 Python also helps by providing an automatic iterator implementation for any class that defines both __len__ and __getitem__.
 To provide an instructive example of a low-level iterator, the code in the file **sequence_iterator.py** demonstrates such an iterator class that works on any collection that supports both __len__ and __getitem__.
 This class can be instantiated as **SequenceIterator(data)**.
 It operates by keeping an internal reference to the data sequence, as well as a current index into the sequence.
 Each time __next__ is called, the index is incremented, until reaching the end of the sequence.

+#### Example: The Range Class

+Prior to Python 3 being released, range was implemented as a function and it returned a list instance with elements in the specified range.
+For example **range(2,10,2)** returned the list [2,4,6,8].